/ May 13, 2026

 • 4×4 models – From around R545,900

-And here’s the kicker: on the 4×4 Community Forum, one user reported that a 4×4 Landtrek was R120,000 cheaper than a 2WD Isuzu X-Rider.
-You read that right.
+On the 4×4 Community Forum, one user reported that a 4×4 Landtrek was R120,000 cheaper than a 2WD Isuzu X-Rider.
 A four-wheel-drive French bakkie costs less than a two-wheel-drive Japanese one.
-The universe has officially stopped making sense.
+The universe has stopped making sense.

 The Fuel Economy Crown

-If you’re after the most fuel-efficient double cab you can buy for under R500,000 in South Africa, the Landtrek is your winner.
-The Professional model sips just 7.1 L/100km, which combined with its 80-litre tank gives you a theoretical range of 1,127 kilometres between fill-ups.
+If you’re after the most fuel-efficient double cab under R500,000, the Landtrek is your winner.
+The Professional model sips just 7.1 L/100km, giving a theoretical range of 1,127 kilometres between fill-ups – Johannesburg to Cape Town on one tank.

-Even the 4×4 automatic models, which are thirstier at 8.9 L/100km, still beat most of the competition.
-At R1.37 per kilometre running costs, you’ll be laughing all the way to the petrol station while the Hilux owners weep into their wallets.
+Even the 4×4 automatic models at 8.9 L/100km beat most rivals.
+At R1.37 per kilometre, you’ll be laughing while Hilux owners weep.

 The Interior: Where Peugeot Actually Tries